hanneshayashi/terraform-provider-gdrive/docs/data-sources/label.md

 page_title: "gdrive_label Data Source - terraform-provider-gdrive"
 subcategory: ""
 description: |-
-  This resource can be used to get the fields and other metadata for a single label
+  This resource can be used to get the fields and other metadata for a single label.
+  This resource requires additional setup:
+  1. Enable the Drive Labels API in your GCP project
+  2. Add 'https://www.googleapis.com/auth/drive.labels' as a scope to your Domain Wide Delegation config
+  3. Set 'uselabelsapi' to 'true' in your provider configuration
 ---

 # gdrive_label (Data Source)

-This resource can be used to get the fields and other metadata for a single label
+This resource can be used to get the fields and other metadata for a single label.
+This resource requires additional setup:
+1. Enable the Drive Labels API in your GCP project
+2. Add 'https://www.googleapis.com/auth/drive.labels' as a scope to your Domain Wide Delegation config
+3. Set 'use_labels_api' to 'true' in your provider configuration

 ## Example Usage